bibsdb/display-docs/hosting.md

 All screen clients will check `releaseTimestamp` value at an interval and reload themselves if they see a new version.

 ### Admin Client
-This is the client the users acces to create and schedule content.
+This is the client the users accesses to create and schedule content.
 Simply check out the repository and run `RUN yarn install && yarn build`.
 This will create a production build.
 The Admin Client expects to be hosted at `/admin`.

 After building you should create a `config.json` file and a `access-config.json` file.
 When booting the client will lock for these at `/client/config.json` and `/client/access-config.json` respectivly.
 You can create them by copying the examples files in `/public`.